 The city could play hardball.
-The Pacers haven't been paying a $3.45 million annual fee for using 1,400 parking spaces in a city-owned garage.
-And even if the team exercised an option to break its fieldhouse lease after 10 years, the Pacers would owe the city at least $50 million in penalties—and probably much more—the original lease shows.
+The Pacers haven’t been paying a $3.45 million annual fee for using 1,400 parking spaces in a city-owned garage.
+And even if the Pacers exercised an option to break their fieldhouse lease after 10 years, the team would owe the city at least $50 million in penalties, and probably much more, the original lease shows.

 But is the contribution worth the $400 million taxpayers have sunk into Simon entities, along with untold millions in potential revenue the city has given up as it catered to the city’s most powerful family?
 Many civic leaders, including Steve Campbell, a former deputy mayor who served under Mayor Bart Peterson, believe the answer is yes.

 “That total would be conservative given the company and the team’s contributions,” Campbell said.
 “They’re one of those families-it’s just in their DNA to give back to the city.”

 Over the years, the Simons and the Pacers helped put Indianapolis on the map-dispelling the city’s reputation as “Indiana No Place,” said former Mayor Bill Hudnut, who now runs a public affairs consulting firm in Maryland.

 But asking a city of Indianapolis’ size for $15 million more, especially at such an inopportune time, is a tough request, he said.
 Every city has a “choke point” where it can’t afford any more big subsidies or tax breaks, and Indianapolis may be nearing it.